Ecuador quake survivors tell harrowing tales, mourn dead

 Others, too uneasy to sleep, watched from the sidelines as firefighters continued rescue operations, calling for silence so they could listen for cries for help.

-More than 600 people were treated for injuries at tents in the town's football stadium, which survived the quake, or were transported by ambulance or helicopter to regional hospitals.
+More than 600 people were treated for injuries at tents in the town's soccer stadium, which survived the quake, or were transported by ambulance or helicopter to regional hospitals.

 Most of the corpses recovered were taken to the stadium, where some 40 coffins were stacked on Monday.
 Around 26 bodies had not been identified by families, police said.
 Wakes and burials were being quickly arranged.